 Welcome to our summer school community at the University of Amsterdam!
-Many of our 2020 summer programmes have been cancelled due to Covid-19, so we have decided to bring Amsterdam to you.
 Below you can find all sorts of content - lectures, podcasts, articles, and videos - related to our programmes and summer in our city.
 We will add more content over the coming months so check back regularly for new interviews, mini-lectures or podcast episodes, and follow us on Instagram for updates.

-In our series of interviews, we catch up with Academic Directors, frequent guest lecturers, and alumni on a variety of topics, as they share important udpates and reflections with us.
+In our series of interviews, we catch up with Academic Directors, frequent guest lecturers, and alumni on a variety of topics, as they share important udpates and reflections.

-We'll regularly update this section over the coming months: our Acadamic Directors and guest lecturers will present short online lectures related to their research interests and course content.
+Our Acadamic Directors and guest lecturers present short online lectures related to their research interests and course content.
+Stay tuned in the coming months for more content!

 Our podcast 'Mokum' delves into the heart of important conversations around the world, introducing you to the material we would cover in a range of our summer programmes.
 In a series of interviews with some of our usual academic experts, we bring education with a purpose to life, and welcome you into our community.